rogscar/CodeExamples/README.md

-This repository contains C# classe.
+This repository contains C# classes.

 GetBikeOrder, designed to retrieve bike order data from a SQL Server database and convert it into a list of strongly-typed objects.
 It demonstrates modern .NET practices, secure database access, and robust error handling.